DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

 Extending the DeepSVDD~\cite{ruff2018deep} designed for anomaly detection, the CEC ($\phi^{CL}$) in DACAD is proposed as an effective anomaly detection classifier in the source domain.
-It assigns anomaly scores to time series windows, using labelled data from the source domain $S$ for training and applying the classifier to target domain data $T$ during inference.
-It is centred around a Multi-Layer Perceptron (MLP) with a unique ``centre`` parameter crucial for classification.
+It assigns anomaly scores to time series windows, using labeled data from the source domain $S$ for training and applying the classifier to target domain data $T$ during inference.
+It is centered around a Multi-Layer Perceptron (MLP) with a unique ``center'' parameter crucial for classification.

-The classifier operates by spatially separating transformed time series window representations ($\phi^R(w_i^s)$) in the feature space relative to a predefined ``centre`` $c$.
-The MLP's aim is to draw normal sample representations closer to $c$ and push anomalous ones further away.
+The classifier operates by spatially separating transformed time series window representations ($\phi^R(w_i^s)$) in the feature space relative to a learnable ``center'' $c$.
+The MLP aims to draw normal sample representations closer to $c$ and push anomalous ones further away.
 This spatial reconfiguration is quantified using a distance metric, forming the basis for anomaly scoring.
 A sample closer to $c$ is considered more normal, and vice versa.
-The effectiveness of this spatial adjustment is measured using a loss function based on BCE, expressed in equation (\ref{eq:loss_class}):
+The effectiveness of this spatial adjustment is measured using a BCE-based loss function, expressed in Equation (\ref{eq:loss_class}):